fatiando/verde/examples-data/README.txt

 ===========

 Verde provides some sample data and ways of generating synthetic data through the ``verde.datasets`` module.
-The sample data are automatically downloaded
-`from Github <https://github.com/fatiando/verde/tree/master/data>`__ to a ``$HOME/.verde/data`` directory the first time you use them.
-After that, the data are loaded from this directory.

-If you have any issues with the data, try deleting the ``$HOME/.verde/data`` directory to force Verde to re-download the data files.
-If the problem persists, please `open an issue <https://github.com/fatiando/verde/issues>`__ to let us know.
+The sample data are automatically downloaded from the `Github repository <https://github.com/fatiando/verde>`__ to a folder on your computer the first time you use them.
+After that, the data are loaded from this folder.
+The download is managed by the :mod:`pooch` package.
+See :func:`pooch.os_cache` for an explanation of where the data is stored depending on your system.

 .. currentmodule:: verde